aws-amplify/docs/cli/init.md

 The command should be used in the following cases:
   - When wanting to modify the project and AWS configurations set during the `amplify init` step
   - When sharing your backend infrastructure code with multiple frontends
-  - When sharing your backend infrastructure code with multiple team members working on different machines

   Note:  When sharing your backend infrastructure between multiple frontend projects or between different machines, you will need to first manually copy the `amplify/` directory from your current project to the other project's root directory and then run the `amplify configure project` command.